GerritCodeReview/summit_2018/speakers.md

 [LinkedIn](https://www.linkedin.com/in/shane-mcintosh)

-Shane is an assistant professor and leader of the Software REBELs—a research group that develops tool and decision support for modern development and release teams.
+Shane is an assistant professor and leader of the Software REBELs — a research group that develops tool and decision support for modern development and release teams.